Darrell Abernethy

-Darrell R. Abernethy (1949–2017) was an American associate director for drug safety in the Office of Clinical Pharmacology at the Food and Drug Administration.
+Darrell R. Abernethy (1949–2017) was an American pharmacologist who was the associate director for drug safety in the Office of Clinical Pharmacology at the Food and Drug Administration.

 Career

 Abernethy received a M.D. and Ph.D. for pharmacology at the University of Kansas School of Medicine in 1976.
 He then continued his clinical training in internal medicine at Jackson Memorial Hospital and the University of Miami through board certification and followed with post-doctoral fellowship training for clinical pharmacology at the Massachusetts General Hospital.
 In 1981, Abernethy became the assistant professor of psychiatry and medicine at Tufts University School of Medicine.
 In 1983, he moved to Baylor College of Medicine and advanced as an associate professor of medicine in the division of hypertension and clinical pharmacology.
 He then moved to Brown University School of Medicine in 1986 as the chief of the division of clinical pharmacology, and later was promoted as the professor of medicine.
 He was the former Francis Cabell Brown Professor and the director of the division of clinical pharmacology at Georgetown University School of Medicine from 1994 to 1999.
 He then became the chief of the laboratory of clinical investigation at the National Institute on Aging until 2007.
 Abernethy died on Nov 18, 2017 from advanced pancreatic cancer.